Helen Caldicott: Early life and education

-Helen Caldicott was born on 7 August 1938, in Melbourne, Australia, the daughter of factory manager Philip Broinowski and Mary Mona Enyd (Coffey) Broinowski, an interior designer.
+Helen Caldicott was born on 7 August 1938, in Melbourne, Australia, the daughter of factory manager [Theo] Philip Broinowski and Mary Mona Enyd (Coffey) Broinowski, an interior designer.
 She attended public school, except for four years at Fintona Girls' School at Balwyn, a private secondary school.
 When she was 17, she enrolled at the University of Adelaide medical school and graduated in 1961 with a MBBS degree.
 In 1962, she married William Caldicott, a paediatric radiologist who has since worked with her in her campaigns.
 They have three children, Philip, Penny, and William Jr.

 Caldicott and her husband moved to Boston, Massachusetts, in 1966 and she entered a three-year fellowship in nutrition at Harvard Medical School.
 Returning to Adelaide in 1969, she accepted a position in the renal unit of Queen Elizabeth Hospital.
-In the early 1970s, she completed a year's residency and a two-year internship in paediatrics at the Adelaide Childrens Hospital to qualify as a paediatric physician so she could legitimately establish the first Australian clinic for cystic fibrosis at the Adelaide Childrens Hospital.
+In the early 1970s, she completed a year's residency and a two-year internship in paediatrics at the Adelaide Children's Hospital to qualify as a paediatric physician so she could legitimately establish the first Australian clinic for cystic fibrosis at the Adelaide Children's Hospital.
 The clinic now has the best survival rates in Australia.
-In 1977, she joined the staff of the Children's Hospital Medical Center in Boston as an instructor in pediatrics.
+In 1977, she joined the staff of the Children's Hospital Medical Center in Boston as an instructor in paediatrics.
 She taught paediatrics at the Harvard Medical School from 1977 to 1980.